Project-Ampact/project-insert-name-here/doc/sprint3_marking.md

     - 1 mark = one member is not present
     - 0 marks = more than one member is not present

-  - Working software (max 2 marks)
-  Tuesday: 2 features
-  Wednesday/Thursday: 3 features
-  Friday: 4 features

-    - 8 marks = features presented work flawlessly
-    - 1 mark removed for each error or missing records on Jira

-  Your Mark: __ / 10
+  Your Mark: 10 /10

+Features:
+- Integrated UI
+- Posts/Comments, edit, moderate
+- Event schedule, update, deletion

 ---

 ## Total Mark

-76.4 / 89
+86.4 / 89